 “Look, he even got the glass in!”

-Collars and ties can be cut away – a technique known as slash cutting – leaving empty white spaces.
-This gives the silhouettes a quintessentially 1920’s feel.
+Then, collars and ties can be cut away – a technique known as slash cutting – leaving empty white spaces.
+This changes the look of the silhouettes completely and gives them a quintessentially 1920’s feel.

-From time to time a volunteer may be found to pose for a full-length silhouette (if anybody is brave enough).
+From time to time Charles will ask for a volunteer pose for a full-length silhouette.

 Take a deep breath before he starts cutting!

 Now, this takes longer, perhaps 3 or 4 minutes, but the results are spectacular.
 Charles thinks he’s the only living silhouettist who cuts such full-length silhouettes, freehand on a regular basis.